riichi/chombo.club/en/about.md

 ### Authorities of the Association

 * Mateusz Maćkowski — President of the Board
-* Konrad Górka — Vice President of the Board
+* Michał Tkaczyk — Vice President of the Board
+* Dawid Bronowicki — Member of the Board
 * Michał Herda — Member of the Board
-* Dawid Bronowicki — Member of the Board
-* Joanna Zalewska — Member of the Board
+* Aleksandra Malarz — Member of the Board
 * Szymon Nowicz — Member of the Board
-* Michał Tkaczyk — Member of the Board
+* Aleksander Orlikowski — Member of the Board

 ### Audit Committee

-* Marek Grzelak — Chairman of the Audit Committee
+* Rafał Burczyński — Chairman of the Audit Committee
-* Wojciech Sabała — Member of the Audit Committee
-* Łukasz Sereda — Member of the Audit Committee
+* Konrad Górka — Member of the Audit Committee
-* Dominik Wołek — Member of the Audit Committee
+* Marek Grzelak — Member of the Audit Committee

 ## Leaflet